 Evolution, not revolution

 While physical upgrades aren’t turned around every year, Linn says it is on a constant mission to improve the build and sound quality of the Sondek LP12.

 The decision to create a new upgrade often comes from the design engineers looking to improve a specific aspect of the turntable – but can also be driven by the needs and desires of its customers too.

 For example, the idea behind Linn’s top-grade cartridge, Kandid, arose from some LP12 owners using their Akiva cartridge without the body – hence the idea to make a lighter, housing-free cartridge, designed to reduce resonance.

 But it’s not just the components that have moved on; the manufacturing process has too.
-Ivor’s son Gilad Tiefenbrun, who now runs day-to-day operations, takes What Hi-Fi? for a guided tour around Linn’s factory, highlighting the company’s recent £1.1m investment in upgraded machinery across all aspects of production.
+Ivor’s son Gilad Tiefenbrun, who now runs day-to-day operations, takes What Hi-Fi? for a guided tour around Linn’s factory, highlighting the company’s £1.1m investment in upgraded machinery across all aspects of production.

 As Linn’s flagship Klimax product range is produced from solid raw aluminium billets, a new five-axis metalwork machine has been brought in to more precisely manufacture the machined-from-solid Klimax casing to isolate power and analogue and digital electronics.

 Linn says new component placement machines also allow the use of smaller components on circuit boards than before, minimising the audio signal path between individual components, while new vapour-phase ovens have been installed to improve circuit board soldering accuracy.

 But the Sondek has the human touch, too – and three people are employed at Linn’s factory to carry out the tone arm testing.
 The process requires the patience of a saint, involving counting the number of lateral and vertical swings to ensure the tone arm is working properly.